danilojunS/drc-calendar/README.md

 * At the top of the calendar, the weekdays are displayed starting by Sunday.
 * In the calendar, one can view the events that are going to happen in each date.
-* It is possible to navigate in the months of the year, using arrows in the top of the calendar.
+* It is possible to navigate in the months of the year, using arrows at the top of the calendar.
 * When selecting a date in the calendar, the date is highlighted and the agenda scrolls to the selected date.
 * The agenda displays all days of the year.
 * In each event in the agenda, the following information should be shown: start time, duration and title.